Dennis-T-cloud/EEG-Biometrics-Neural-Identity/README.md

 **Members:** Dennis Sun, Evelyn Zhang, Qirui Zheng, Yixuan Xin

 ## Project Overview
 This repository contains the data engineering and preprocessing pipeline for our COGS 189 final project.
-The overarching goal of the project is to extract "Neural Fingerprints" from Steady-State Visual Evoked Potentials (SSVEP, 稳态视觉诱发电位) for biometric identification.
+The overarching goal of the project is to extract "Neural Fingerprints" from Steady-State Visual Evoked Potentials (SSVEP) for biometric identification.

 This specific pipeline focuses on the data ingestion phase.
-It processes raw Electroencephalography (EEG, 脑电图) data collected under a Rapid Serial Visual Presentation (RSVP, 快速序列视觉呈现) paradigm, filters it, and converts it into standardized 3D tensors (`.npz` format).
-These cleaned tensors provide the foundation for downstream Machine Learning (ML, 机器学习) tasks.
+It processes raw Electroencephalography (EEG) data collected under a Rapid Serial Visual Presentation (RSVP) paradigm, filters it, and converts it into standardized 3D tensors (`.npz` format).
+These cleaned tensors provide the foundation for downstream Machine Learning tasks.

 ## Environment Setup
 To run this pipeline, you need Python 3.x installed along with specific scientific computing libraries.